Discover our experienced staff, industry-standard facilities and wide range of courses!

 skills and knowledge, including completion of the UCAS process.
 Your learning is further supported by Google Classrooms where all resources and assignments are uploaded for you to

-You need to be aged 19+ from the beginning of September and have been out of full-time education for one year.
+You need to be aged 19+ from the beginning of September.

 You should have a minimum of GCSE English and Maths at grade C/4 or Functional Skills Level 2 in English and Maths.
 All applicants will need to write 500 words on their hobbies or interests, this should also include why you want to apply for Access and what your long term goals are.
-We will use this submission to assess that your current writing ability is suitable for the Access course.
+We will use this submission to assess what support you may need on the Access course.

 This course is assessed in a variety of ways with assignments including: presentations, discussions, tests, projects, practical work, problem solving exercises, essays, scientific reports, diagrams and interviews.